Fresh Pond Almanac

 It has been said that no other flower can attract as many insects as a goldenrod.
 And indeed, if you step at Lusitania in September, the goldenrod is true to its legend!
-Come closer and you will notice that something is happening in all portions of the plant.
+Come closer, and you will notice that something is happening in all portions of the plant.

 Other frequent visitors are butterflies, wasps, and smaller insects such as syrphid flies.
-Syrphid flies–also called flower flies (as the one pictured above)– sometimes resemble bees with yellow and black striped bodies, but their single pair of wings, their forward fronted eyes, and the way they fly and hover give them away.
+Syrphid flies–also called flower flies (as the one pictured above)– sometimes resemble bees with yellow and black striped bodies, but their single pair of wings, their forward-fronted eyes, and the way they fly and hover give them away.
 Their mimicry of wasps and bees helps them ward off predators.
 Those flies may be the most important pollinators of goldenrod.

 Look at the banner of this almanac.
 The wasp that you see is a yellowjacket.
 When I spotted it, it was resting immobile, maybe even dead.
 Even when I grabbed the flower to get a closer look, it did not move a bit.
-It is only when I processed the photo later that day that I realized that there was something else going on there.
+It was only when I processed the photo later that day that I realized that there was something else going on there.
 Look in the background on the left of the wasp.
 Within the golden tufts of the plant, an insect is perfectly camouflaged in yellow, pale green, and brown markings.
 It waited there for an unsuspecting victim – often a bee or a butterfly.
 This time it was this handsome medium-sized yellowjacket.
-At this very moment, the bug is injecting an enzyme into the body of the wasp to liquefies the internal organs of its prey so that it can feed on it by sucking it dry.
+At this very moment, the bug is injecting an enzyme into the body of the wasp to liquefy the internal organs of its prey so that it can feed on it by sucking it dry.
 Life on goldenrod can be tough!
 The predator is a jagged ambush bug (Genus Phymata), a member of the family of Assassin bugs.
-Here is another shot at one below (left).
+Here is another shot of one below (left).
 Odd-looking and fascinating, right?

 🖍️ Nature Activity » Bug Stalking